mediapills/dlab/CONTRIBUTING.md

 # Questions:
 ```

+> NOTE: To close an issue numbered 123, you must use the phrase "Closes #123" or "Closes: #123" in your pull request description or commit message.
+Once the branch is merged into the default branch, the issue will close.

-> NOTE: We expect to have one commit per pull request
+> NOTE: We expect to have one commit per pull request.

-> NOTE: After creation PR needs to be tagged regards branch namespace
+> NOTE: After creation PR needs to be labeled regards branch namespace.